-After cleaning your air ducts, the technicians may provide helpful tips on how to keep your ductwork in good condition, which can have a positive impact of your HVAC system’s performance and your indoor air quality.
-These tips may include getting higher-quality filters, changing filter regularly, and performing routine maintenance.
+After cleaning your air ducts, the technicians may provide helpful tips on how to keep your ductwork in good condition, which can have a positive impact on your HVAC system’s performance and your indoor air quality.
+These tips may include getting higher-quality filters, changing the filter regularly, and performing routine maintenance.

-If your HVAC system is experiencing a chronic moisture, dust, or pest problem, the technicians may suggest making some changes to prevent such problems from occurring in the future.
+If your HVAC system is experiencing chronic moisture, dust, or pest problem, the technicians may suggest making some changes to prevent such problems from occurring in the future.
 For instance, relocating the outdoor intakes can help reduce unwanted substances or pest infestation in your system.

 How to Prepare for Duct Cleaning